hyperledger/iroha-2-docs/src/guide/build-and-install.md

 cargo --help
 ```

-results in a command-not-found error, i.e. that you have no active rust
+results in a command-not-found error, i.e. that you have no active Rust
 toolchain installed.
-Then, run
+Then, run:

 ```bash
 rustup toolchain install stable